Disability employment gap has barely changed in a decade

 “Many disabled people face an unnecessary struggle to get into and stay in work, largely due to employers’ outdated attitudes and inflexible working practices.

-“The Government has pledged to get a million more disabled people into work by 2027, which it has promised to publicly measure through a comprehensive annual report.
+“The Government has promised to get a million more disabled people into work by 2027, which it has promised to publicly measure through a comprehensive annual report.

 “Now this data has finally been published, it’s time for the Government to demonstrate whether its actions are improving disabled people’s lives.”